Volunteer

 Urban Farmhand

 With direction from our urban farmer, assist with regular farm operations and the farm stand, which gives away free food once a week from June through October.
-Volunteer activities include weeding, planting, harvesting, and general upkeep of the Pershing Ave.
-Park & Neighborhood Farm in Poughkeepsie.
+Volunteer activities include weeding, planting, harvesting, and general upkeep of the Pershing Community Farm in Poughkeepsie.

 Group Service Project Participants

-Are you a community organizer, teacher, or corporate employee who is looking for a volunteer outing or service project?
+Are you a community organizer, teacher, or corporate employee looking for a volunteer outing or service project?
 Research shows that group volunteer projects engage employees and strengthen workplace culture.
 Plus, they’re fun.
-Get to know more about our parks’ natural habitats while helping to restore them.
-Our volunteer workdays aim to teach participants about natural resources, park management, ecology, and environmental issues.
+Get to know more about natural habitats in Scenic Hudson parks while helping to restore them.
+Volunteer workdays aim to teach participants about natural resources, park management, ecology, and environmental issues.
 Please fill out the form below and we will work to create a volunteer activity that best matches your group’s goals and preferences.

 Community Science Assistant